mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-12-AGI-Safety-Summary-Part-1.md

 To me, foundation models is emphasizing the leveraging of Moore's Law (hardware acceleration via improved computation costs) that's able to intake gigabytes of data (Sutton's scaling law) in larger, generalized methods via transformers (new software from a 2017 paper).
-EFF used to [track various narrow AI/ML metrics](https://www.eff.org/ai/metrics) with the last entries from Feb-2019, ending with GPT2.
-The main story then (and still today) is that progress is happening rapidly.

 Then, the program better defines intelligence and, in particular, Artificial General Intelligence [AGI].
 "Intelligence measures an agent’s ability to achieve goals in a wide range of environments."